theolivenbaum/resin/README.md

 Compressing stored data affects querying very little.
 In some scenarios it also speeds up writing.

 ## Full-text search
 ResinDB's main index data structure is a disk-based doubly-linked character trie.
-Querying support includes term, fuzzy, prefix, phrase and range.
+Querying operations support includes term, fuzzy, prefix, phrase and range.

 ## Word vector space model
-Scores are calculated using the default scoring scheme which is a vector space/tf-idf bag-of-words model.
+Scores are calculated using a vector space tf-idf bag-of-words model.

 ## Mapping and reducing
 Here's how the scoring mechanism works.
-You define a set of documents by formulating a query composed of one or more term-based questions.
-Then you specify an aggregating function (in our case, a scoring mechanism).
-Then you run that function over your set of items (in our case, document postings).
-As a final step you reduce your term-based answers into one answer, paginate and fetch your data from the store.
+User defines a set of documents by formulating a query composed of one or more term-based questions.
+A scoring function is run over the set.
+The result is a tree of scores, one branch per sub-query ("query clause").
+The tree is flattened by applying boolean logic between the branches, paginated and finally a list of documents are fetched from the store.

 E.g.:

 __Question__: "What is a cat?"

-__Parse into document__: [what,is,a,cat]
+__Parse into document__: [what, is, a, cat]

 __Scan index__: what
 __Scan index__: is